carlpadilla/carlpadilla/README.md

 I am a Full Stack Developer from Philadelphia, PA.
 I've had a passion for coding, technologies and problem solving since highschool.

-My latest experience has been focused on building single-page applications with React.js and Node.js.
+My latest experience has been focused on building single-page applications with React.js and Node.js, also learning some automation with Python.